takoserver/takos/packages/runtime/README.md

 any Deno namespace, while UI code is intended to be embedded in a sandboxed `<iframe>`.

+For convenience the worker's global `fetch()` is automatically mapped to `takos.fetch()`.
+This allows network requests from extension code without granting the `deno:net` permission to the sandboxed worker.

 The implementation is intentionally minimal and focuses on server-side execution.
 The `takos` object exposes stub implementations of the APIs described